georgiy-pruss/AdventOfCode2017/README.md

 </tfoot>
 </table>

-Sorry you'll have to rename nim programs — nim can't deal with names made of digits only.
+Sorry you'll have to rename the nim programs — nim can't deal with names starting with a digit.
+Such a shame.

 Meanwhile, other warts of Nim discovered:

 * No % and // ops, only mod and div.
 Aha, there's %%.
 Where then //?
 [Aha, rationals.
 Can redefine as div]
 * Other ops... we'll see.
 Documentation on expressions is absent.
 * Parameters are const.
 WTF!
 I have to create a mutual copy not only for complex data, but even for ints!
+Yes, this feature sucks but I see the idea and not clear how to fix it.
+Also weird: variables -- var i: int, arguments -- i: var int
 * discard is disgusting.
 Why not skip?
 * incl for sets must be add.
+OK, can have alias.. probably
 * No 'loop', again stupid 'while true'.
 GSD not True.
 [Can define with template]
-* Not sure about @[] vs [] yet.
+* Probably must be reverse: @[] <--> [].